 Dupuytren Contracture is a hand deformity in which thickening and shortening of the deep supporting tissue of the hand (palmar fascia), found above the hand bones and tendons and below the skin of the hand, occurs.
-Developing over time, these changes to the palmar fascia cause lumps on the palm of the hand that bend the fingers down toward the palm, preventing the hand from opening.
+Developing over time, these changes to the palmar fascia cause lumps on the palm of the hand that bends the fingers down toward the palm, preventing the hand from the opening.

 The affected person cannot straighten the fingers completely, which hampers the performance of day to day activities such as putting on gloves, placing the hands in pockets or shaking hands.

-This deformity mainly affects the two fingers farthest from the thumb, and occurs mostly in older men of European origin.
+This deformity mainly affects the two fingers farthest from the thumb and occurs mostly in older men of European origin.
 There are a number of treatments available to slow down the advancement of the disease and relieve the affected person from its symptoms.

 Factors Contributing to Dupuytren’s Contracture:

 - Northern European descent